Drift detection»

 To reconcile, or not to reconcile»

-We generally suggest turning reconciliation "on" as it ensures that you get the most out of drift detection.
+We generally suggest enabling reconciliation on your drift detection schedules, as it ensures you get the most out of the feature.
 Reconciliation jobs are equivalent to manually triggering tracked runs and obey the same rules and constraints.
-In particular, they respect their stacks' auto-deploy setting and trigger plan policies - see this section for more details.
+In particular, they respect their stacks' auto-deploy setting and trigger plan policies.

-However, if you choose not to reconcile changes, you can still get value out of drift detection - in this case, drifted resources can be seen in the Resources view, both on the stack and account level.
+However, if you choose not to reconcile changes, you can still see drifted resources in the Resources view, both on the stack and account levels.
 Also, drift detection jobs trigger webhooks like regular runs, where they're clearly marked as such (driftDetection

 field).